The Alley Cat (1929 film)

 The Alley Cat is a 1929 British-German silent drama film directed by Hans Steinhoff and starring Mabel Poulton, Jack Trevor and Clifford McLaglen.
 The film was made as a co-production between the British company British & Foreign and the German Orplid-Film.
 Its German title was Nachtgestalten.
-The film was shot in Britain, partly on location in London.
+The film was shot in Britain, partly on location around the Docklands in London.
+Studio shooting took place at the Grunewald Studios in Berlin.
 It was based on a novel by Anthony Carlyle.